Visa Information

 How to File the 90 Days Report

 It is your responsibility to do the 90-Day Report by yourself.
 The report can be made 15 days in advance, or within 7 days after the 90-day deadline.
+This is the example page of the 90-Day Report notice.

 You may file the 90-Day Report in three ways: